benrady/chronicle/README.md

 # Installation:

-Chronicle requires JRuby 1.5 and various gems.
-The docsplit gem requires GraphicsMagick and Poppler to be installed.
-If you do not have these installed, first install the `graphicsmagick` and `poppler` packaged.
-I used brew to do this by running:

-    $ brew install graphicsmagick poppler

-Once you have these packages installed, then installing the chronicle gem should be as easy as:
+Chronicle requires JRuby 1.5.
+Installing the chronicle gem should be as easy as:

     $ git clone git://github.com/benrady/chronicle.git
     $ cd chronicle